martiandeath/Minecraft-Server-Setup/README.md

 Choose "Oracle Linux 9" as the image

+Choose "Ampere" for the shape

+Select VM.Standard.A1.Flex

-Choose "Ampere" for the shape, and set it to have 4 OCPUs and 24GB memory
+Set it to have 4 OCPUs and 24GB memory

 ###### Networking: